Abdurahmon17/Abdurahmon17/README.md

 ## About Me
 I'm a passionate **Python Backend Developer** with experience in building scalable and efficient web applications.
 I enjoy working with modern technologies and continuously improving my skills.
-- 💬 Ask me about: **Python, Django, REST APIs, and backend development**
+- 💬 Ask me about: **Python, Django, REST APIs, and backend development, and testing with Pytest**
-- 📧 How to reach me: abdumavlonovabdurahmon75@gmail.com
+- 📧 How to reach me: **abdumavlonovabdurahmon75@gmail.com**

 ## 🔧 Skills & Technologies